 Sen Rikyu's grandson, Genpaku Sotan, had four sons.
 The oldest son, Kan'o Sosetsu left the house, making his second son, Ichio Soshu, third son, Koshin Sosa, and fourth son, Senso Soshitsu the first successors of Sen Rikyu to continue the tradition of tea by each establishing the tea ceremony schools, Kankyuan, Fushinan, and Konnichian respectively.

-Omote Senke was called Fushinan, Ura Senke was called Konnichian, and Kankyuan was called Mushakouji Senke referring to the location, and all still exist in the present day.
-Ichio Soshu, the founder of Mushakouji Senke, and his older brother Sosetsu were the sons of Sotan’s first wife.
+Omote Senke was called Fushinan, Ura Senke was called Konnichian, and Kankyuan was called Mushakoji Senke referring to the location, and all still exist in the present day.
+Ichio Soshu, the founder of Mushakoji Senke, and his older brother Sosetsu were the sons of Sotan's first wife.
 Ichio Soshu left the Sen house and worked as a lacquer ware artisan under the name Yoshioka Jinuemon.
 Eventually, encouraged by his brothers, he left that occupation to the first generation successor, Nakamura Sotetsu, and rejoined the Senke household.
 He built the “Kankyuan” teahouse, and started his path as a tea master.
 Ichio gave his services to the Yomei Family (Konoe Family), later taking the position of tea ceremony instructor of the Takamatsu Domain in the Sanuki Province, he became well-known as he continued his activities.

-About the name “Kankyuan”
+the “Kankyuan” tea house

 It is said that when Ichio was building the teahouse with his father, Sotan gave it the name “Kankyuan”.